-3.1.2.8.7.4 Use of ES by other surveillance systems Surface system control
+3.1.2.8.7.4 Use of ES by other surveillance systems

+3.1.2.8.7.4.1 Surface system control
-3.1.2.8.7.4.1 When a surface surveillance system uses DF=18 as part of a surveillance function, it should not use the formats that have been allocated for the purpose of surveillance of aircraft, vehicles and/or obstacles.N1.The formats allocated for the purpose of surveillance of aircraft, vehicles and/or obstacles are specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871).
-N2.The transmission of any message format used for conveying position, velocity, identification, state information, etc., may result in the initiation and maintenance of false tracks in other 1090ES receivers.
-The use of these messages for this purpose may be prohibited in surface system status in the future.

-3.1.2.8.7.4.2 The surface system status message type (Type Code=24) should be the only message used to provide the status or synchronization of surface surveillance systems.
+When a surface surveillance system uses DF=18 as part of a surveillance function, it should not use the formats that have been allocated for the purpose of surveillance of aircraft, vehicles and/or obstacles.

+- Note 1.- The formats allocated for the purpose of surveillance of aircraft, vehicles and/or obstacles are specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871). - Note 2.- The transmission of any message format used for conveying position, velocity, identification, state information, etc., may result in the initiation and maintenance of false tracks in other 1090ES receivers.
+The use of these messages for this purpose may be prohibited in the future. - 3.1.2.8.7.4.2 The surface system status message type (Type Code=24) should be the only message used to provide the status or synchronization of surface surveillance systems.